vijay03/cs360v-f20/README.md

 #### Collaboration

 1. The students are encouraged to do the projects in groups of two or three.
-2. All exams are done individually, with absolutely no collaboration.
 3. Each student must present.
 4. I strongly encourage you to discuss the projects and assignments with anyone you can.
 That's the way good science happens.
 But all work and